astropy/regions/docs/getting_started.rst

 Often DS9 region files contain extra information about colors or other attributes.
-This information is lost when converting to `~region.Region` objects.
+This information is lost when converting to `~regions.Region` objects.

 To make it available, the following two functions are made available:
 `~regions.ds9_string_to_region_list`, `~regions.ds9_region_list_to_objects`.